adonev/NumAnal2021/Assignments.md

 Present your information effectively:

 - Plot figures with thought and care!
 For example, errors should be plotted on a logarithmic scale, not linear, so you can see it going down instead of flat lines.
 The plots should have axes labels, tick marks, and legends, and be easy to understand at a glance.
-- Export figures from Matlab or other plotting software to a scalable graphics format (.eps, .pdf, .dxf) rather than raster graphics or bitmaps .
-Vector graphics-based plots avoid pixelation and thus look much cleaner. instead of raster graphics formats (.jpg, .png, .gif, .tif) in order to improve the quality and readability of the figures in the PDF (vector graphics-based plots avoid pixelation).
-In LaTex use PDF format with pdflatex.
+- Export figures from Matlab or other plotting software to a scalable graphics format (.eps, best is to use .pdf, .dxf) rather than raster graphics or bitmaps (.jpg, .png, .gif, .tif) instead of raster graphics formats  in order to improve the quality and readability of the figures in the PDF (vector graphics-based plots avoid pixelation).
+If you use LaTex use PDF format with pdflatex.
 - A picture is worth a thousand words!
 Instead of large tables, or printouts of Matlab matrices, make a plot.
 Do not submit pages of numbers unless there is a really good reason -- it is not an effective way to present the information.
 - However, a picture by itself is not enough!
-You must write a concise explanation of the figure, especially what you learn from the figure (think of figure captions in scientific papers).
+You must write an explanation to go with the figure, especially what you learn from the figure (think of figure captions in scientific papers).
 - If you do print things, use fprintf to format the output nicely instead of printing large matrices.
 Also use format compact and other format commands to control how MATLAB prints things.

 ## Homework assignments